samkatt/human-bo/README.md

 ### To do

+- [ ] Update this to do.
 - [ ] Figure out first experiment: random vs human BO.
+- [ ] Remove all "mapping" factories: no need to create everything!
 - [ ] Fix (understanding of) negation in test functions.
 - [ ] Add visualisation to human-then-AI experiment.
 - [?]
 Update configuration